 What can you do to get 24-inch quads fast?

-Leg day is as brutal as it gets.
+Leg day is the toughest workout you will ever do.
 Since there are so many different muscles involved, the legs are a fairly difficult area to develop.
 However, by doing a few things right, you can overcome most of the plateaus that most bodybuilders experience.

 This is right.
-It takes more than a few sets of squats at the end of a leg session to build a real 24-inch quads.
-If you want to build monster quads and don’t want to skip leg day, this is for you.
-These 7 techniques will force your legs to grow and get the look you want.
+It takes more than a few sets of squats at the end of a leg session to build a real 24-inch quads. .
+This is for you if you want to grow monstrous quads but do not want to skip leg day.
+These 7 methods will make your legs grow and give you the look you desire.

 So here’s how you do it.